mschuchard/jenkins-devops-libs/docs/Terraform.md

 - pipeline-utility-steps plugin (`install`)

 ### terraform.apply {}
 Uses Terraform to apply a config.
 Note that if `terraform.plan { path = config_dir }` was invoked before this, the resulting plan file is in `config_dir/plan.tfplan`.
+If a plan file is specified as the `config_path`, then vars cannot be specified.

 ```groovy
 terraform.apply {